BECoS/soundtoy/README.md

 `node app.js` to launch

-`./build.sh` to launch and re-browserify each time you change a file in lib
+`./build.sh -w` to launch and re-browserify each time you change a file in lib

 * WebAudio for the sound
 * Browserify to bundle